Innocent Mistakes: EJN Report on How Media Failure Inspires Hate

 It generated an internet buzz and on the back of some widespread, flawed and shoddy reporting it became a global media sensation, provoking angry demonstrations and violence around the world that led to 75 deaths.

-· Governments in Pakistan and Turkey exploited the confrontational mood generated by the film to strengthen calls for a blasphemy law at international level.
+- Governments in Pakistan and Turkey exploited the confrontational mood generated by the fil to strengthen calls for a blasphemy law at the international level.

 The controversy ignited fresh political violence.
 One protest over the film, in Benghazi, was used as a cover by armed terrorists for an attack on the American mission in Libya and the killing of US Ambassador Christopher Stevens and three of his staff.
 Later demonstrations by moderate Arabs against the terrorists received scant media attention compared to the original reports.

 The film also sparked new debates about free speech, internet censorship and blasphemy and became the subject of incendiary comment.
 It led to the issuing of Fatwas – Islamic legal rulings, often misinterpreted as death sentences – against the video’s participants and, famously, to one government minister in Pakistan offering a 100,000 dollar bounty for the death of the producer.